Educational Leadership, EdD

 - Doctor of Education (Ed.
 D.) in Educational Leadership in Higher Education (three and a half years; 55 credit hours)

 Courses are conducted in an accelerated weekend format.
 Courses span eight weeks and the classes are normally held the first, fourth and seventh weeks.
 Sessions are held Friday nights from 5:00-9:00 p.m., Saturdays from 9:00 a.m. to 4:00 p.m. and Sundays from 10:00 a.m. to 3:00 p.m.
-Academic year 2019-2020 onward, a hybrid format will be piloted in various courses across the program curriculum.
+In Fall 2020, a hybrid-synchronous instructional delivery format will be utilized across the program curriculum.

 - Skilled educational leaders who can connect and apply cutting edge research to policy and practice to serve the educational institutions to promote success and well-being of each student.

 - Professionals who can effectively utilize education software tools for data collection and data analysis and adopt latest information technology to broaden their vision of learning.

 - Critical thinkers who believe in the concept of lifelong learning and display personal flexibility to sustain personal and professional development.